DreamSpoon/MegaMini/README.md

 TODO: Use images in the explanation.
 YouTube video also coming soon, this is hard to explain with words...

-## Install Addon in Blender
+## Install Addon in Blender - Under
 1) Start Blender
 2) Go to User Preferences -> Addons -> Install addon from file
-3) Choose AMH2B.zip file you downloaded (available for download from 'Releases' section of this website)
+3) Choose MegaMini.zip file you downloaded (available for download from 'Releases' section of this website)

 Done!
 The addon is now installed, but **you need to enable it by clicking the checkbox beside it's name**, in the addons window.